Sowmyaveerappan/css_card/README.md

 # css_card
-Created this card using html and basic css properties
+Created this card using html and basic css properties.